Festival of Gratitude and Joy

 Today’s Text: Leviticus 23:9-11, 15-17

-The first time I visited Israel, the trip so impacted my concept of the Bible that for a full three weeks even my sleep was filled with the historical sites we toured.
-Similarly, studying the Feasts of Israel from the foundational perspective rooted in the Hebrew Scriptures adds insight to holidays on the Christian calendar.
+The first tour I hosted to Israel in 1994 so impacted my concept of the Bible that for a full three weeks following, even my sleep was filled with the sites we visited.
+Likewise, studying the Feasts of Israel from the context rooted in the Hebrew Scriptures provides not just the Bible foundation, but also has the potential to ignite our passion for celebrating a mostly neglected holiday on the Christian calendar.

-The celebration of Pentecost described in the New Testament book of Acts marks the birthday of the church.
-Without the historical context, however, it may come as a surprise that the Feast of Shavuot (Pentecost) was inaugurated by Moses and is still joyfully celebrated in Israel today.
+Shavuot (Pentecost) as described in the New Testament book of Acts marks the birthday of the church.
+Without the historical background, however, you may be surprised to learn that the festival was inaugurated by Moses and is still joyfully celebrated in Israel some 3,500 years later.

 When first instituted, the nation of Israel was preparing to enter the land promised to Abraham, Isaac, Jacob and their descendants.
 Standing east of the Jordan River, Moses addressed the congregation for the last time.
-He assured that they were about to enter the “land flowing with milk and honey.”
-But, with God’s blessing came responsibility.
+He assured that they were about to enter the land flowing with milk and honey.

 “And the Lord spoke to Moses, saying, ‘Speak to the children of Israel, and say to them: When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.

 He shall wave the sheaf before the Lord, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.’”

 “‘And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.

 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.